mantl/mantl/examples/README.md

 238 MB idle.
 The request on the Marathon page above is for 2048 MB, there isn't enough and so the system just waits for resources.

-That is why we said to increase the Ram for minecraft and definitely something to keep in mind when you see things getting stuck like that.
+That is why we said to increase the RAM for minecraft and definitely something to keep in mind when you see things getting stuck like that as you work with Mantl.
+Marathon will take your request and wait patiently for Mesos to have what you are asking for.
+Make sure Mesos has what you are asking for.

-go back to the examples directory  `cd exmaples`  and then

-    curl -k -X POST -H "Content-Type: application/json" "https://admin:hardpass@192.168.242.55:8080/v2/apps" -d@"minecraft/minecraft.json"

-and then you can go back and look at the ports on the marathon page as described above but you can also check the status:
+With the right amount of memory and the minecraft successfully running, you can go back and look at the ports on the marathon page as described above but you can also check the status:

     curl -k  "https://admin:hardpass@192.168.242.55:8080/v2/apps/minecraft" | python -m json.tool